-18 Earnings per share
+18. Earnings per share

-As of December 31, 2008, capital stock was divided up into 251, 469,184 registered no-par shares each with a theoretical share in the capital stock of € 1.
+As of December 31, 2008, capital stock was divided up into 251, 469,184 registered no-par shares each with a theoretical share in the capital stock of ≤ 1 .
 On December 31, 2008, the Company held 22,000,000 treasury shares (prior year: 18,000,000).
 These treasury shares do not entitle the Company to any rights or proportional dividends and are thus deducted from equity.
 The weighted average number of shares outstanding used for calculating undiluted earnings per share was 229,790,031 for fiscal year 2008 (prior year: 235,759,855).

 A dilutive effect must be taken into consideration for conversion rights resulting from the employee stock ownership program of United Internet AG which were contained in cash as of December 31, 2008.
 All conversion rights existing on December 31, 2008 were considered in the calculation of diluted earnings per share, using the treasury stock method, insofar as the conversion rights were in money and irrespective of whether the conversion rights were actually exercisable on the balance sheet date.
 The calculation of the dilutive effect from conversion is made by first determining the total of potential shares.
 On the basis of the average fair value, the number of shares is then calculated which could be acquired from the total amount of payments (par value of the convertible bond plus additional payment).
 If the difference between the two values is zero, the total payment is exactly equivalent to the fair value of the potential shares and no dilutive effect need be considered.
-If the difference is positive, it is assumed that these shares will be issued without consideration
+If the difference is positive, it is assumed that these shares will be issued without consideration.

 The calculation of diluted earnings per share was based on 158,804 (prior year: 2,196,756) potential shares (from the assumed use of conversion rights).
-Based on an average market price of € 10.95 (prior year: € 14.47), this would result in the issuance of 95,678 (prior year: 869,914) shares without consideration.
+Based on an average market price of $\in 10.95$ (prior year: $\in 14.47$), this would result in the issuance of 95,678 (prior year: 869,914) shares without consideration.
 Due to the negative result attributable to shareholders of United Internet AG for fiscal year 2008, there is no dilutive effect from potential shares.
-The number of shares for the diluted earnings per share calculation corresponds to that for the undiluted earnings per share calcula-
+The number of shares for the diluted earnings per share calculation corresponds to that for the undiluted earnings per share calculation.
+The weighted average number of shares used to calculate diluted earnings per share in the previous year was 236,629,769.